redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge3-Performing_An_Azure_Migration_With_CloudEndure.md

-# Performing a Linux host migration to Azure with CloudEndure
+# Performing a Linux migration to Azure with CloudEndure

 ## Expected Outcome